Testing the USB2Rig Interface with Direwolf

 - Digipeaters may fail to decode your packets

-- 1 Start with the APRSdroid audio level around 50%.
+- 1 Start with SPK audio level around 60% and MIC level around 10% on the PC.

 Complete portable APRS station in action